dictyBase/dicty-frontpage/README.md

 This was built using [create-react-app](https://github.com/facebook/create-react-app).
 Please read their [User Guide](https://github.com/facebook/create-react-app/blob/master/packages/react-scripts/template/README.md) for more detailed information.

+Component wireframes, Redux shape of state and information on developing for the [Slate.js](https://github.com/ianstormtaylor/slate) page editor can be found in the [docs](./docs) folder.

 # Deployment

 The application is deployed by [building a Docker